vippsas/access-token-api/README.md

 Vipps-System-Plugin-Version: 4.5.6
 ```

-**Please note:** You can have multiple access tokens, and they can used at the
+**Please note:** You can have multiple access tokens, and they can be used at the
 same time as long as they are valid.

 **Please note:** Partners should use